mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 following World Profile: Sonares: B964AAC-9

-Starport: B (Good) Size: 9 (15,000 km, Gravity 1.25 Earth standard) Atmosphere: 6 (Standard) Hydrographics: 37% (Wet World) Population: A (approximately 30 billion people) Government: A (Charismatic Dictator – two factions: Sonares World Assembly and the Industrial Combines) Law Level: C Tech Level: 9 (Developed gravity generators.
+Starport:B (Good) Size:9 (15,000 km, Gravity 1.25 Earth standard) Atmosphere:6 (Standard) Hydrographics: 37% (Wet World) Population:A (approximately 30 billion people) Government:A (Charismatic Dictator – two factions: Sonares World Assembly and the Industrial Combines) Law Level: C Tech Level:9 (Developed gravity generators.
 No reliable Jump Drive development)

 Sonares I is dominated by two factions: the Sonares World Assembly, which is under the effective control of Asrofalk Murghen- Chaeseyn, the charismatic, benevolent dictator who seized control of planetary affairs following the disastrous industrial wars that saw the emergence of the Industrial Combines.
 The Sonares World Assembly is an appointed assembly consisting of hand- chosen representatives from the seven major nations (a mixture of republics and fading monarchies).
 Murghen-Chaeseyn ratifies all decision-making but is held in check by a series of voluntary codes and decrees that he was instrumental in drafting.
 The SWA controls the armed forces of both Sonares I and II and a significant amount of industry and commerce.